 [Text of the executive summary, not more than half a page of text to describe briefly the purpose of the agenda item, summarize the results of the studies carried out and, most importantly, provide a brief description of the method(s) identified that may satisfy the agenda item.
 See also § A2.1 of Annex 2 to Resolution ITU-R 2-8]

-Report ITU-R M.2171 identified the spectrum requirements for unmanned aircraft (UA) command and non-payload communication (CNPC) that would be needed to support flight through non-segregated airspace.
-Those requirements identified the need for both line of sight (LOS) and beyond line of sight (BLOS) spectrum.
-While the LOS requirements were addressed at the World Radiocommunication Conference held in 2012 the BLOS requirements were only partially addressed at the World Radiocommunications Conference held in 2015.

-Agenda item 1.8 was therefore established to continue the BLOS work and take action, if necessary, to accommodate the use of fixed-satellite service (FSS) networks by UA CNPC Links.
+Agenda item 1.8 was established to revise Resolution 155 (Rev.WRC-19) which was initially established by WRC-15 on the use of geostationary-satellite networks in the fixed-satellite service in certain frequency bands for the control and non-payload communications (CNPC) of unmanned aircraft systems (UAS).

+Studies upon technical and regulatory conditions carried out in the frame of the WRC-15 showed that the use of FSS network for UA CNPC purposes is feasible under certain conditions.
+These conditions include flight scenarios which were provided by ICAO and the existing FSS framework.
+Furthermore, ICAO studies showed that – based on given FSS characteristic envelops – the FSS based UAS CNPC can be a working solution compliant to the SARPs for the RPAS C2 Link.

+It is proposed to set the regulatory conditions for such an operation through RR No. 5.484B together with the associated Resolution 155 (Rev.WRC-19).

 [Editor’s Note: a summary of the results of the studies and a brief description of the method(s) is still needed in the Executive Summary.]

 2/1.8/2 Background